nhatcher/nhatcher.github.io/content/post/on-hats-and-sats.md

 Besides that, it was Craig Kaplan's paper of the [Heesch Numbers of Unmarked Polyforms](https://arxiv.org/abs/2105.09438) that used SAT solvers extensively to solve tiling problems (see also his [blog post](https://isohedral.ca/heesch-numbers-of-unmarked-polyforms))

-Given a shape (like the Hat above) or a plolyomio bellow:
+Given a shape (like the Hat above) or a plolyomio below:

 ![Fontaine](/images/hats/Fontaine.svg "Fontaine Polyomio")